 In the early days of the web, most websites were created in text editors.
-Some people still hand-code HTML to this day.
-But in the early 2000s, software companies began to develop What You See Is What You Get (WYSIWYG) editors, similar to basic desktop publishing applications.
+But right at the turn of the 21st century, software companies began to develop What You See Is What You Get (WYSIWYG) editors, similar to basic desktop publishing applications.

 FrontPage Hosting Features